 Ms. Dennis was the recipient of the NAACP Community Service Award in 1995 for her work with at-risk youth in the Oakland Unified School District and received the national Jefferson Award in 1982 for her work with the disabled community.
 Ms. Dennis is a certified trainer in two character education modalities: “Living Values, An Educational Program,” and “TSI – Therapeutic Storytelling Intervention.”
 She formed the Ridgemont Neighborhood Association in Oakland to combat crime and create community in her neighborhood.

 Ms. Dennis managed Dennis Properties in Berkeley and Oakland California and Maricopa Arizona.
 She has over 30 years of property management experience.

-Ms. Dennis states that her proudest achievement in her life aside from her two children is the Ezibu Muntu Dance Company and Cultural Foundation and gives all credit to Renee Knight and Faye Walker for being “Keepers of the Dream.”
+Ms. Dennis states that her proudest achievement in her life aside from her two children is the Ezibu Muntu Dance and gives all credit to Renee Knight and Faye Walker for being “Keepers of the Dream.”